goldinvo/goldinvo.github.io/src/content/cooking/desserts/fruit-tart.md

 ---
-layout: recipe
-title: Fruit Tart
 grade: A
 images:
 - /assets/recipes/fruit-tart/1.jpeg
 - /assets/recipes/fruit-tart/2.jpeg
+title: Fruit Tart
 ---
 <!-- stub -->
 Custard in a shortbread crust, with a fruit arrangement on top.